 Questions to ask the Interviewer

 Usually the interviewer will ask if you’ve any questions.
-They may have covered all the information you feel necessary but here are some you may like to ask:
+While they may have covered all the information you need to know it’s a good tactic to get them talking.
+Here are some you may like to ask:

 - Who will I report to?